Wisdom Teeth

 Q: How do I know if I need my wisdom teeth out?

-A: ASK YOUR DENTIST!!!!
-The best way to find out what's going on with your wisdom teeth is to have a diagnostic x-ray taken and evaluated by your dentist.
+A: The best way to find out what's going on with your wisdom teeth is to have a panoramic x-ray taken and evaluated by your dentist.
 If the dentist finds that your wisdom teeth are in an unfavorable position, are infected, or decayed, it may be time to have them removed.
-The most optimal age for wisdom tooth removal is between the ages of 16 and 18, while the teeth are still in the process of developing.
+The most optimal time for wisdom tooth removal is while the teeth are still in the process of developing.

 Q: What is the recovery time after having wisdom teeth extracted?

 A: Most people take a pain reliever for the first three days or so.
 This depends on your individual pain tolerance and how closely you follow your post-op instructions.
-If you are careful what you eat and how much you talk over the first two days you should have a fast recovery.
-Swelling from the surgery will reach its maximum about two days after the appointment then slowly recede.
-By the time we meet for a one week follow-up exam, most patients have little or no discomfort.
+Swelling from the surgery will reach its peak about two days after the appointment then slowly recede.
+By the time we meet for a two week follow-up exam, most patients report little or no discomfort.